wurmlab/SBC361-programming-in-R/2017/practical2.md

 In this session we will build on some of the skills learned in the previous practical and will move on to consider some more advanced ways of controlling program flow.
 Today we will be exploring **functions** and **loops**, two important features of R that are also present in most other programming languages.
 We will also be doing a few exercises with DNA/RNA strings.
 As before, you will want to refer frequently to the R help files and your own notes when exploring these new concepts.

-To get your brains warmed up, here a few questions on the material from last week (try to think of the answer before testing the R code):

-#### Intro Q1.
-What would be the outcome of the code `answer <- rep(x = c(42, 24), times = 42)`?
-And what would then be the outcome of the code `mean(answer)`?

-#### Intro Q2.
-Use the preloaded R data set 'Indometh'.
-Subset this data to return only those rows for which the concentration is strictly between 1 and 2.
-What is the average (mean) concentration for this subset?

-#### Intro Q3.
-Using regular expressions, how would you extract all the words except `antilope` in the vector `c("cameleopard", "eop4a", "kiloparsec", "antilope")`?

 ## Functions

 Functions are pieces of code that are made to take an input (generally known as arguments), do something with it, and give back an output.
 They are interesting because they allow you to run the same piece of code multiple times without having to rewrite it every time you need to run it.
 A function looks like this: